wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### General

 The maps below highlight this program's function.
-The left one displays a transect's GNSS surveyed monuments (cyan circles) and the transect's trace extending between them, for reference.
-This program takes information about the monuments' position and a table of elevation data and yields what is displayed in the right map, the transect trace populated with elevation measurements (magenta circles).
+The left one displays a transect's GNSS surveyed monuments (cyan circles) and the transect's trace extending between them (dashed line), for reference.
+This program compares positional data for the monuments' and elevation surveys

+yields what is displayed in the right map, the transect trace populated with elevation measurements (magenta circles).
 The program's output is a GeoPackage of elevation point layers grouped by data year.

 <img width="6781" height="3474" alt="Digitizer1" src="https://github.com/user-attachments/assets/f03cc682-5fc8-4c56-8c2a-f0165f1a5ea3" />